 While you'll read much more about style later in this text, it's worth noting here that many audiences value concise writing that's not pretentious.
 This is especially true when we write for general audiences, and it's actually part of what informs our character.
 As writers we should strive to make even complex ideas as intelligible as possible, and we should attend to word choice and sentence structure as important tools in this goal.
 A great example of this actually comes from government, where agencies are actually required by law to write plainly and clearly.
 Look at the two sentences below, taken from the government's guidelines for plain language:

 These sections describe types of information that would satisfy the application requirements of Circular A-110 as it would apply to this grant program.

 These sections tell you how to meet the requirements of Circular A-110 for this grant program.

-Note how much more direct the second sentence is, and note the choices that are made to bring about that clarity (such as using the pronoun "you" as the subject rather than "These sections" or stripping out some unnecessary adjectives).
-Clear, concise writing can be more appealing to audiences and strengthen their opinion of you as a writer.
+Note how much more direct the second sentence is, and note the choices that are made to bring about that clarity (such as the choice in the second example to focus on the reader's action through using the pronoun "you").
+Clear, concise writing can be more appealing to audiences and can strengthen their opinion of you as a writer.

 2.3 The Rhetorical Situation

 When I was 11 and 12 years old, I was very good at keeping a journal; I wrote nearly every day.
 When I wrote in that journal, I'm not sure I ever expected anyone to read my daily entries, but I did hold on to the journal through the years.
 Today, my children like to read those entries and tease me about them (they are admittedly immature and pretty silly, but then I was a kid, so what do you expect?).
 I like to complain to them that if I had known that my future children would read it, I either would never have kept a journal or I would have tried to sound more mature in it.